JOI Wellness Newsletter

 By Michelle Duclos, ATC and Chad Evans, PT

 Understanding the Back and Tips to Prevent

 the spinal column.
 They are connected by facet joints, discs, muscles, and ligaments.
-The spine is divided into four segments: the cervical, thoracic, lumbar, and sacrum-coccyx.
+The division of the spine is in four segments: the cervical, thoracic, lumbar, and sacrum-coccyx.
 These natural curves provide shock absorption for the spinal cord.
 There are a few common factors that lead to low back pain: weak abdominal and back musculature; poor flexibility in the hips, hamstrings, and lumbar area; poor postural habits; and poor body mechanics with lifting, pushing, pulling, and carrying.